less than

 Do I need to re-serve waiting periods when switching?

-The good news is that if you've been with a private health insurer for 12 months already, then you probably won't have to endure more waiting periods - so long as you switch to a. equivalent comparable policy.
+If you've been with a private health insurer for 12 months already, then you probably won't have to endure more waiting periods - so long as you switch to an equivalent comparable policy.

 If you decide to increase your coverage and have already completed the waiting periods on your old cover, you'll likely have to serve waiting periods for the increased portion of your cover.